Nightmare (Atmosfear series): Characters

 Each of the Harbingers is based on either a real person or a myth, except for Hellin.
 Hellin, "in hell" reversed, is the only Harbinger entirely created by Brett Clements.
 Hellin is also the only character with limited background information, as Brett wanted players to use their own imagination for this character.
 Baron Samedi got his name from the voodoo loa of the dead, though the game's creators misattribute him as the ancient Arawak Indian God of the Dead.
 Anne de Chantraine is based on a 17-year-old French girl who was burned at the stake for witchcraft.
 Elizabeth Bathory is based on a serial killer who is believed to have murdered and drunk the blood of about six hundred and fifty virgin girls.
 Khufu is based on a Fourth Dynasty Egyptian Pharaoh.
 Gevaudan is supposedly based around a man who was hunted by armies of people for supposedly carrying the sickness of lycanthropy, but actually named after a rampant wolf.

-The final character in the game is the Gatekeeper (played by Wenanty Nosul), whose job is to make sure the other characters cannot escape from The Other Side to the real world.
+The final character in the game is the Gatekeeper (played by Belarusian actor Wenanty Nosul), whose job is to make sure the other characters cannot escape from The Other Side to the real world.
 The Gatekeeper's character is based on the old cemetery gatekeepers, whose job was to guard cemeteries from grave robbers.

 Each expansion or sequel in the series introduced new characters and variations, maintaining player interest and adding to the game's replayability.